hallmx/nbds_colab/README.md

 * Update all `#default_exp` flags with the new notebook name and don't forget to update all local imports similarly.
 Remove unwanted imports and add new ones as required.

-* Uncomment the `%cd command` just below library installs and change the <placeholder> to your project name.
-You need to be in the project directory for imports etc to work.
-Run this cell every time you reload the notebook.
+* Uncomment the `%cd command` just below library installs and change the placeholder text to your project directory.
+Run this cell every time you reload the notebook so that local imports work as expected.

 * Customize test_flags for development.
-As well as the built in `all_flags` the template ships with the following custom test_flags: `test_flag_colab`, `test_flag_import`s, `test_flag_GPU`, `test_flag_slow`, `test_flag_large`, and `test_flag_other`.
+As well as the built in `all_flags` the template ships with the following custom test_flags: `test_flag_colab`, `test_flag_deps`, `test_flag_GPU`, `test_flag_slow`, `test_flag_large`, and `test_flag_other`.
 Use these or create your own by editing settings.ini.

-Now you can build the project library and documentation as described in the nbdev [documentation](http://nbdev.fast.ai/)and [nbd_colab](https://github.com/hallmx/nbd_colab).
+Now you can build the project library with `nbdev_build_lib` and documentation with `nbdev_build_docs` as described in the nbdev [documentation](http://nbdev.fast.ai/) and [nbd_colab docs](https://github.com/hallmx/nbd_colab).
 Don't forget to check for any diffs with `nbdev_diffs_nbs` and run tests with `nbdev_test_nbs`.
-If all is well, push the customized template with 'init commit' message or the like to Github.
+If all is well, push the customized template with an 'init commit' message, or the like, to GitHub.
+After pushing, go to the remote repo's GitHub Pages and you should see the starter documentation for you project!

 ## The data science templates